SignalDrop app icon

 • No analyticsSignalDrop never phones home.
 No SDKs, no trackers, no events.

-• Location for SSID onlyRequired by macOS to read network names.
-Never logged or sent.
+• Location for SSID onlyRequired by macOS for any app to read network names.
+Never logged or transmitted.

 How it compares